timstarkk/user-groups/readme.md

 ##  Client

-The client is built using `next`, and utilises css-in-js along with `twin.macro` for styling.
-The client api for the server is generated using a tool called [`orval`](https://orval.dev/), which can be invoked to synchronize the client code with the server openapi definitions after making changes.
+The client is built using `next`, and utilises css-in-js along with `twin.macro` for styling. `react-dnd` is used for drag-and-drop functionality The client api for the server is generated using a tool called
+[`orval`](https://orval.dev/), which can be invoked to synchronize the client code with the server openapi definitions after making changes.